Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/deforming/warp.rst

 =====

 .. figure:: /images/editors_3dview_transformation_advanced_warp_warp-mesh.jpg
-   :width: 350px

    In this example, a plane is warped around the 3D cursor by the indicated number of degrees.

 Select the elements you want to operate on and activate the *Warp* transform function.
 The *Warp* option can be invoked from the :menuselection:`Object/Mesh/Curve/Surface --> Transform --> Warp` menu option.
 The amount of warping given to the selection can be determined interactively by moving the mouse or by typing a number.
 Pressing :kbd:`Return` will confirm the transformation.
 The confirmed transformation can be further edited by pressing :kbd:`F6` or by going into the Toolshelf :kbd:`T` and altering the Angle slider provided that no other actions take place between the *Warp* transform confirmation and accessing the slider.